<< Click to Display Table of Contents >>

 It is possible to use both handshaking methods simultaneously.
 The handshaking settings should match those on the NC.

-The characters XOn/XOff - Some machines use nonstandard characters for XOn/XOff, in this case you can specify your own code value for these characters.
+XOn/XOff characters - Some machines use nonstandard characters for XOn/XOff.
+In this case, you can specify your code value for these characters.
 The character code is specified in the hexadecimal form #XX, where XX is the hexadecimal ASCII character code and can be calculated in the standard Windows calculator.
-If you are not sure, specify the default values of XOn = #11, and XOff = #13.
+If you are not confident, specify the default values of XOn = #11, and XOff = #13.

 Set RTS high - If the RTS signal is not used for hardware handshaking, it can have either low or high level.
 The default "on" setting is high level.